indigotree/www-bagnallcentre-com/content/whats-on/pure-food.md

 ---
 ![Pure Food poster](/uploads/pure-food-banner-canva-510x250px.jpg)

-Learn to cook whole, plant-based foods in delicious and simple ways, without the need for refined oils, sodium or sugar.
+Come to our Pure Food cookery classes and learn to cook whole, plant-based foods in delicious and simple ways, without the need for refined oils, sodium or sugar.

 Discover less refined alternatives with the same amazing textures and tastes, as well as simple dishes that don't require extensive additions, allowing their natural flavours to shine through.